tellae/bhepop2/docs/inputs.rst

     The values of the ``modality`` column define the possible values that can be taken by the corresponding attribute in the population data.

-Source data for the formatted distributions can be *INSEE* databases (*Filosofi*, ..) or other demographic data sources.
+Source data for the formatted distributions can be *INSEE* databases (*Filosofi*, ..) or other aggregated data sources.